[foaf-protocols] dtls + DNSsec + FOAF+SSL + google + Dane

 The next layer involves data, and that was planned from the begging.

-Person, their profile details, and some of their relationships.
+represents a Person, their profile details, and some of their

-a universal way.
+web in a universal way.
 Remember universal does not mean unique.
-The power of
+The

-universal is that it allows interoperability.
-Either with other universa
+power of universal is that it allows interoperability.
+Either with

-social systems, or with other components, such as web of trust, geolocation,
+other universa social systems, or with other components, such as web

-better decentral ID system out there.
-Facebook or Google could adopt FOAF
+the better decentral ID system out there.
+Facebook or Google could

-tomorrow.
-I would ecnourage them to do that, as it would give them a
+adopt FOAF tomorrow.
+I would ecnourage them to do that, as it would